bhendarkargaurav/Project_Notes/README.md

     • Undo Migrations: Roll back the last migration (sequelize-cli db:migrate:undo).
     • Same for Seeders:

-    JavaScript's dynamic capabilities include runtime object construction, variable parameter lists, function variables, dynamic script creation (via eval), object introspection (via for...in and Object utilities), and source-code recovery (JavaScript functions store their source text and can be retrieved through toString()).

 Mysql2:
     mysql2 is a Node.js client library for MySQL databases that provides fast and efficient connectivity.
 It is an enhanced version of the original mysql package with several improvements, including support for promises, async/await, and better performance.